-A great example of this, and one which you can easily implement, is to ever so slightly change the letter spacing on titles you wish to emphasize.
+A great example of this, which you can easily implement, is changing the letter spacing on titles you wish to emphasize.
 With that mastered, try using it in more subtle ways by experimenting with the spacing of section elements within your designs.

 It Doesn’t Have to Be White

 A fantastic example of this in practice can be seen with the single-page design trend.
-When you’re relegated to only one page for content, effective whitespace use is critical to maximize focus, organization and emphasis.
+When you’re relegated to only one page for content, effective whitespace use is critical to maximizing focus, organization, and emphasis.